-We, all of our directors and executive officers and the Selling Securityholders have entered or will enter into lock-up agreements pursuant to which we and they will be subject to certain restrictions with respect to the sale or other disposition of our Class A common stock for a period of 90 days following the date of this prospectus.
-The underwriters, at any time and without notice, may release all or any portion of the Class A common stock subject to the foregoing lock-up agreements.
+We, all of our directors and executive officers and CC Payment Holdings, L.L.C. have entered or will enter into lock-up agreements pursuant to which we and they will be subject to certain restrictions with respect to the sale or other disposition of our Class A common stock for a period of 60 days following the date of this prospectus.
+Morgan Stanley & Co LLC, at any time and without notice, may release all or any portion of the Class A common stock subject to the foregoing lock-up agreements.
 See the section entitled "Underwriting" for more information on these agreements.
 If the restrictions under the lock-up agreements are waived, then the Class A common stock, subject to compliance with the Securities Act or exceptions therefrom, will be available for sale into the public markets, which could cause the market price of our Class A common stock to decline and impair our ability to raise capital.
-Sales of a substantial number of shares upon expiration of the lock-up and market stand-off agreements, the perception that such sales may occur, or early release of these agreements, could cause our market price to fall or make it more difficult for you to sell your Class A common stock at a time and price that you deem appropriate.
+Sales of a substantial number of shares upon expiration of the lock-up agreements, the perception that such sales may occur, or early release of these agreements, could cause our market price to fall or make it more difficult for you to sell your Class A common stock at a time and price that you deem appropriate.